Adult mesenchymal stem cells are being tested in clinical trials in MS. The approach is similar to HSCT

 Mesenchymal stem cells are being tested in several clinical trials including:

-Recently the Tisch Center team announced intentions of following-up on this work by conducting a phase II trial of this therapy.
-The National MS Society is currently in discussions with the team to determine how the proposed phase II trial may be funded in an expedited fashion, pending successful completion of the phase I trial, and that its results continue to show that the procedure is safe.
+The Tisch Center team announced intentions of following-up on this work by conducting a phase II trial of this therapy.
+The National MS Society is currently in discussions with the team to determine how the proposed phase II trial may be funded in an expedited fashion.
+THIS TRIAL IS NOT YET RECRUITING PARTICIPANTS.

 • An international, placebo-controlled, phase II stem cell trial involving people with MS who show specific signs of inflammation and active disease, including people with primary progressive MS, secondary-progressive MS and relapsing-remitting MS, is getting underway at multiple sites in Europe and Canada.
 The “MESEMS” trial will test benefits and safety of using individuals’ own bone marrow cells, which are extracted and then given by intravenous infusion immediately or six months after extraction.
 The goal is to inhibit immune mechanisms and to augment tissue repair.
 THIS TRIAL IS BEGINNING TO RECRUIT PARTICIPANTS.
 GO TO THE MESEMS WEBSITE